atholbro/paseto/README.md

 The type of token must also be specified as this library allows you to extend the base Token type to add your own data fields (provided they don't conflict with the existing fields).
 Due to this extensibility we have to tell the TokenService which type of token to instantiate when decoding a token.
-We're not decoding a token here, but the service is defined once for encoding & decoding operations, and as such the type is required.

 We then call `withDefaultValidityPeriod()` on the builder, which allows us to set a default expiration date & time.
-When set, the service will automatically set the token issue and expiration fields based of the current time, unless already set.
+When set, the service will automatically set the token issue and expiration fields based off the current time, unless already set.
 This reduces the code requirement to create a token, as typically most tokens in an application will have a standard validity period.
 If we had excluded the call to `withDefaultValidityPeriod()` then no default would be set, and we'd be required to set an expiration date & time.